1968 Democratic Party presidential primaries: 1966 midterms and "Dump Johnson" movement

 Anti-war Senator Eugene McCarthy agreed to challenge President Johnson in October 1967, after several better-known candidates (including Robert Kennedy) declined to run.

 Amid criticism of U.S. handling of the war from both parties, President Johnson's approval rating sank from a high above 70 percent to below 40 percent by the 1966 midterm elections.
 The Democratic Party had already begun to split between anti-war "doves" and pro-war "hawks," and the Republican Party gained dozens of seats in Congress.

 As opposition grew in 1967, anti-war Democrats led by Allard Lowenstein and Curtis Gans formed the Dump Johnson movement, which sought to challenge the President's re-election.
 Their first choice was Robert Kennedy, who had sufficiently established himself as a critic of the war and an effective popular campaigner.
 He declined, as did a series of lesser-known candidates, including Senator George McGovern.
 Lowenstein finally found a candidate in October 1967, when Minnesota Senator Eugene McCarthy agreed to challenge the President.
 At first, McCarthy merely expressed his interest, telling Lowenstein, "Somebody has to raise the flag."
 On November 30, 1967, McCarthy publicly announced his campaign for the nomination.

 Kennedy continued to demur, despite pressure from his aides to enter the race and worry that anti-war allies, like George McGovern, would begin to make commitments to McCarthy.
 On January 30, he again indicated to the press that he had no plans to campaign against Johnson.

 In early February 1968, after the Tet Offensive in Vietnam, Kennedy received an anguished letter from writer Pete Hamill, noting that poor people in the Watts area of Los Angeles had hung pictures of Kennedy's brother, President John F. Kennedy, in their homes.
 Hamill's letter reminded Robert Kennedy that he had an "obligation of staying true to whatever it was that put those pictures on those walls."
 There were other factors that influenced Kennedy's decision to enter the presidential primary race.
 On February 29, 1968, the Kerner Commission issued a report on the racial unrest that had affected American cities during the previous summer.
 The Kerner Commission blamed "white racism" for the violence, but its findings were largely dismissed by the Johnson administration.

 On March 10, Kennedy told his aide, Peter Edelman, that he had decided to run and had to "figure out how to get McCarthy out of it."
-However, Kennedy hesitated to enter the race with McCarthy still in and agreed to McCarthy's request to delay an announcement of his intentions until after the New Hampshire primary.
+Nevertheless, Kennedy hesitated to publicly enter the race with McCarthy still in and agreed to McCarthy's request to delay an announcement of his intentions until after the New Hampshire primary.
+However, a phone conversation between President Johnson and Chicago mayor Richard J. Daley on January 27, 1968 revealed that Daley had knowledge of Kennedy's intentions to run for President by that time, with Daley telling Johnson that Kennedy met with him and sought his support, which he declined.